 The shift pattern is called flexible rostering – each employee works their contractual number of shifts over the course of each calendar year (1 January to 31 December) within established defined principles.
 Each fire station and its crew determine locally by agreement when the shifts are worked.

-You will be expected to complete the entire application process including all assessments.
+We welcome all applications.
+You will be expected to complete the full application process including all assessments.